Funny Language Comparisons

 b.t.w. * entre = between + côte = rib, i.e. an entrecôte is the bit of meat between the ribs.

 So what about a spare rib, the most inexpensive cut of pork and beef ribs?
 Is it called a spare rib because the animal they came from had a spare one that he didn't need anymore?
-Which brings me to the peculiar attitude the English have towards eating meat.
+Which brings me to the most peculiar attitude the English have towards eating meat.

 As if Meat Didn't Come from Living Animals

-It is no secret that the unlucky animal that has been slaughtered for an English dinner plate suddenly acquires a French name.
+The unlucky animal that has been slaughtered for an English dinner plate suddenly acquires a French name.

 - Beef comes from the French “Boeuf”, an ox.
 But in English, beef can also come from a cow.
 B.t.w. an Ox is a castrated bull (taureau).